-We are just starting out on this road to adoption, and we are humbled by the call of God to care for his precious hurting children.
-We are currently attending the Model Approach to Partnership and Parenting training course in Tampa, FL.
+When we were just starting out on this road to adoption, we were humbled by the call of God to care for his precious hurting children.
+We attended the Model Approach to Partnership and Parenting training course in Tampa, FL.
 I know that when we as humans do something new and different, it is always helpful to connect with someone else who has been there.
-I want to communicate some of the things we are learning in our classes, and as time progresses, I hope to share with you the joys and trials of growing our family.
+I want to communicate some of the things we learned in our classes.

 We just attended our first adoption class, and the social workers discussed the different reasons why children are put into the foster system and the feelings and behaviors that result from those specific situations.